Implementation Details

 image

-Approach 2 has been chosen to be used in this project, approach 3 could theoretically result in more precise data, however it would be way more difficult to implement and more computationally intensive for only very little upside, as approach two comes close to triangulating by averaging out the results of multiple images.
+Approach 2 has been chosen to be used in this project, approach 3 could theoretically result in more precise data however but would be way more difficult to implement and more computationally intensive, for only very little upside, as approach two comes close to triangulating by averaging out the results of multiple images.

 Step 5: Data Visualization